Cricket Chirper - Laughing Locust

 When finished, hot glue the last bead into place.

-Hint: Look around thrift stores (or make your need know to the church) for one of the old beaded car seat back massagers.
+Hint: Look around thrift stores (or make your need known to the church) for one of the old beaded car seat back massagers.
 (Pic above for reference...they may come in different styles) You can snip the threads and end up with hundreds of wooden beads...perfect for making cricket chirpers!
-If you cannot find a used one, new ones can be still be purchased and the price is much more cost efficient that purchasing all the beads (unless you find a good deal.)
+If you cannot find a used one, new ones can still be purchased, and the price is much more cost-efficient than purchasing all the beads (unless you find a good deal.)

 Hold the two ends of the dowel rod and rub the two stick together creating a chirping noise!